LiveLike/livelike-docs/docs/Android SDK/android-basic-integration.md

       title: Widget Timeline
       url: https://docs.livelike.com/docs/widget-timeline
 ---
-This is a developers' guide for setting up <<android-sdk>>  configuration for native Android apps.
+This is a developers' guide for setting up {user["android-sdk"]}  configuration for native Android apps.
 We will take you through the basic technical steps for configuration and show you how to send your first widgets and chat messages.
 We will also provide detailed samples and instructions for complete LiveLike integration.

 ## Prerequisites

-- An admin login and registered application on the [Producer Suite](https://producer.livelikecdn.com/)
+* An admin login and registered application on the [Producer Suite](https://producer.livelikecdn.com/)
-- Client ID - Used to initialize the SDK.
+* Client ID - Used to initialize the SDK.
 To get your ClientID, register your application in the [Producer Suite](https://producer.livelikecdn.com/)
-- Minimum OS: Android 5.0
+* Minimum OS: Android 5.0
-- Minimum Android SDK: Lollipop SDK 21
+* Minimum Android SDK: Lollipop SDK 21

 > 🚧 Android X Upgrade
 >
-> The <<android-sdk>> has been migrated to Android X from 2.15 onwards
+> The {user["android-sdk"]} has been migrated to Android X from 2.15 onwards
 >
 > If you have any issues with the integration please reach out.

 ## Installation

 > 👍
 >
-> Current Version is <<android-current-version>>
+> Current Version is {user["android-current-version"]}

-**Step 1**
+**Step 1**\
 Add the JitPack repository to your build file

 ```text Gradle